St. Paul Ghost Tour — 13 Haunted Stops, Self-Guided

 Plan for approximately 2.5 hours.
 This accounts for walking between stops and reading each haunting story.
 You can also split it across multiple evenings.

-The most visited stop on our St. Paul tour is Union Depot at Union Depot, 4th Street East, Downtown.
+The most visited stop on our St. Paul tour is Union Depot at Union Depot, 4th Street East, Downtown, dating back to 1881.

 Last updated February 22, 2026.
 Researched by the History Nearby editorial team.